Nexterns/Lua-Syntax-WPF-and-Winforms/README.md

-# Lua-Syntax-WPF-and-Winforms
+# Lua Syntax WPF and Winforms
-This is a simple Syntax made for highlighting lua
+Heads up dont credit me you a skid